|Nutrition Facts (per serving)|

 Most beer mixed drinks are easy, but few are as simple as the shandy.
 This popular drink requires just two ingredients and it's the perfect way to give your favorite beer a citrus twist.
 The shandy is simply a 50-50 mix of beer and lemonade, and you can personalize it in many ways.

 First off, there are a lot of beers to choose from.
-Although most people enjoy their shandy with a light lager, wheat ales are another good option because they often have a citrus profile.
+Though everyone defines it a little differently, the best shandy will come from light, refreshing brews.
+Most people enjoy their shandy with a light lager, and it's a well-rounded choice.
+Wheat ales are an excellent option as well because many have a natural citrus profile.
 If you enjoy the hoppy IPAs, give a couple a try to see if any work for your taste.
-It's probably best to avoid the very dark beers.
-Just keep in mind that the best shandy will come from the light, refreshing brews, though everyone will define that a little differently.
+It's generally best to avoid dark beers.

-The second ingredient requires just as much thought because your shandy will only be as good as the lemonade you use.
-It's highly recommended to make lemonade from scratch.
-It is very easy and you can make enough lemonade to last an entire day of shandy mixing.
+The second ingredient requires just as much thought.
+Your shandy will only be as good as the lemonade, and it's highly recommended to make lemonade from scratch.
+It is very easy and you can make enough to fill an entire day with shandies.